 All

 testing (VFR or IFR) can be performed at your hangar.
-No
+Note:

 We

-are open for business 24 hours, 7 days a week and can accomodate
+are available 7 days a week to accomodate your schedule.
+Give

 All